afnog/sse/ip/exercise.md

 sudo pkg install nmap
 ```

+Find out which hosts are up on our LAN, and the whole of AfNOG.

+Check for open ports:

 * On your virtual server
 * On your laptop
 * On a real server under your control